jamalakhaligova/ADA/README.md

 # ADA
- My solutions for the course the ADA of ELTE.
+ My solutions for the course ADA.
+(ELTE)